Delowarrumana/Single_Cell_RNA_Seq/README.md

 ##Project overview:

 The intestine is the organ that plays an important role in nutrient digestion, absorption, defense from microorganisms, and hormone secretion.
 Here, I took the single-cell RNA-seq data of the epithelial cell from the human colon (Wang et al., 2018) and search for the following question:
-•	Did each cluster exhibit highly expressed marker genes that matched with the provided cell-type annotation for each cluster?
+Did each cluster exhibit highly expressed marker genes that matched with the provided cell-type annotation for each cluster?
-•	Within the Paneth cell of the colon population, what specific sets of genes were overexpressed and under-expressed between males and females?
+Within the Paneth cell of the colon population, what specific sets of genes were overexpressed and under-expressed between males and females?
+Did these differentially expressed genes belong to a particular signalling pathway?

 import scanpy as sc